Skip to content

 (This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you.
 See our Disclosure for more info.)

-April is Financial Literacy Month, and we’re excited to partner with an organization with a similar mission.
 For over 60 years, the non-profit Apprisen has helped people at all stages of their financial life.
 Their business tagline aligns with ours.

 “Empowering your journey to financial health.”

-So what does Apprisen do to help empower people?
-Let’s take a look at how all of their experiences working with clients over the last six decades has shaped the programs and services they offer their clients and the people in their communities.
+Let’s take a look at how all of their experiences working with clients over the last six decades have shaped the programs and services they offer their clients and the people in their communities.

 From Serving People In One City To a National Organization